Aliases for CALD1 Gene

 CALD1 (Caldesmon 1) is a Protein Coding gene.
-Diseases associated with CALD1 include kidney leiomyosarcoma and conventional leiomyosarcoma.
-Among its related pathways are Integrin Pathway and Metabolism.
+Diseases associated with CALD1 include kidney leiomyosarcoma and inflammatory leiomyosarcoma.
+Among its related pathways are Metabolism and Alanine, aspartate and glutamate metabolism.
 GO annotations related to this gene include actin binding and myosin binding.

 UniProtKB/Swiss-Prot for CALD1 Gene